daksh52/Image-to-ascii-art-convertor/README.md

 3. Convert RGB to Grayscale (if using color images) using this formula: gray = 0.299 * R + 0.587 * G + 0.114 * B

-4. Map Pixels to ASCII Characters
+4. Map Pixels to ASCII Characters:
 Normalize grayscale value (0–255) to the index of your ASCII character set.

-5. Print or Save the ASCII Art
+5. Print or Save the ASCII Art:
 Loop over all pixels and print the corresponding ASCII character.
 You can print to console or write to a text file.

 🛠️ Tools & Libraries

 Language: C

 Optional Libraries: